mitmath/1806/summaries.md

 Orthogonal projection onto C(A) and other subspaces, and the projection matrix P.

-* Projection P = aaᵀ/aᵀa onto 1d subspaces with a basis vector a.
+* Projection matrix P = aaᵀ/aᵀa onto 1d subspaces with a basis vector a.
-* Projection P = A(AᵀA)⁻¹Aᵀ onto n-dimensional subspaces C(A), where A is m×n with full column rank (rank n).
+* Projection matrix P = A(AᵀA)⁻¹Aᵀ onto n-dimensional subspaces C(A), where A is m×n with full column rank (rank n).
 * Equivalence between orthogonal projection and least-squares: minimizing ‖b-Ax‖ is equivalent to minimizing ‖b-y‖ over y∈C(A), and the solution is y=Ax̂=Pb, where AᵀAx̂=Aᵀb as before.
 * Key properties P²=P, P=Pᵀ, C(P)=C(A), N(P)=N(Aᵀ).
 * Projection I-P onto the orthogonal complement of C(A), i.e onto N(Aᵀ).